 Lauryn Hill, A$AP Rocky, and Frank Ocean is not a combination that would have registered as anything of significance when Unplugged was released in 2002, considering two of the afore-mentioned artists were still children.
 But upon listening to “Purity,” it is difficult to feel as if Hill, A$AP Rocky and Frank Ocean were not made to come crashing together over “I Gotta Find Peace of Mind”.
 The recipe was just 16 years in the making.

 Rocky’s album Testing was released 2 weeks ago (May 25th) to much fanfare and was received somewhat lukewarmly, but its final track was an obvious source of excitement from the moment the track list was released.
-“Purity” feels like a perfectly logical conclusion to a Rocky album.
+“Purity” feels like a perfectly logical conclusion to a Rocky album that was heavily influenced by Frank Ocean’s Blonde.
 Rocky takes the guitar strums of Hill’s “I Gotta Find Peace of Mind,” distorts Hill’s, his own and Frank’s voices to recreate the classic drugged-out tone of his music.
 Rocky then unleashes Frank like a rabid dog in a field of squirrels over Hill’s chords with a drum overlay, only to swoop in at the very end with a quicker tempo and an uncharacteristically lucid verse.

 Lauryn Hill’s lasting legacy is encompassed in this very track.
-A$AP Rocky was 13 and Frank Ocean was 14 in 2002 when Unplugged released, yet even at these young ages their lives were already invariably altered by the trajectory of Hill’s musical career.
+A$AP Rocky was 13 and Frank Ocean, then Lonny Breaux, was 14 in 2002 when Unplugged released, yet even at these young ages their lives were already invariably altered by the trajectory of Hill’s musical career.

 “I Gotta Find Peace of Mind” is a sprawling, raw, and evocative song where Hill opens herself up to pain, the need to remove herself from pain, and her unequivocally human ability to return to the source of her pain.
 Hill’s song plays at first as an earnest plea towards love, but upon closer listen it becomes clear she is singing in longing for the complete and deep peace she seeks in religion.
 It is this haunting search which paints the perfect backdrop for Testing’s close.